wp-plugins/acumbamail-signup-forms/readme.txt

 3. Configure your Acumbamail account inside Wordpress Admin

 == Changelog ==

+= 1.0.4 =
+* Change style from frontend in the blog

 = 1.0.2 =
 * Fixed error for older versions from PHP.